zunzun/pyeq3/Examples/Cluster/README.txt

 to run jobs on the remote cluster nodes.
 The examples will import pyeq3, so that must be available for import on the remote nodes.
-I personally used the command "pip install pyeq3" (after installing scipy).
+I personally used the command "pip3 install pyeq3" (after installing scipy).